vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 laundry delays out of my control.
 I woke up around 7:15 AM.
 I had morning meetings starting 10 AM, and was also a bit fatigued due to insufficient sleep, so I decided to skip jogging.

+## 2024-06-02: skipped jogging to focus on Portland trip prep

+2024-06-02 was the day prior to my Portland trip.
+I skipped jogging to focus on trip prep.

+## 2024-06-03 to 2024-06-07: in Portland, no jogging or other normal exercise (But lots of walking)

+From 2024-06-03 to 2024-06-07, I was in Portland.
+I had to maintain a morning schedule in an unfamiliar place, so I skipped jogging.
+But I did walk quite a bit -- from hotel to work, for shopping, etc. So I think I got quite a bit of exercise, though of a different sort than usual.
+Google Maps estimates that I walked 18 miles over the period.

+I also skipped breath holds, hand gripper exercise, and strength exercises.

+## 2024-06-08: skipped exercise to allow for post-travel recovery

+On 2024-06-08, I skipped jogging as well  to allow me to recover and catch up after my travel.